wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 3.12.27 =
+Added Spanish traslation, thanks to Jelena Kovacevic and Andrew Kurtis.

+= 3.11.28 =
+Updated code and added a .pot file for translation into other languages and added more Quarantine options and a file for advanced session tracking.

 = 3.08.31 =
 Fixed undefined index bug with menu_group item in settings array.